kronion/gym-sts/README.md

   - CommunicationMod
   - SuperFastMode

+This package has been tested with Python 3.9, but more recent Pythons may also work as long as you can build dependencies (there may not be prebuilt wheels).

 # Installation

-IMPORTANT: These intructions assume you're a developer of this library, not that you're trying to add this library as a dependency for another project.
+IMPORTANT: These instructions assume you're a developer of this library, not that you're trying to add this library as a dependency for another project.

 1. Install the package along with its dependencies: